yeganathan18/scaling-dollop/twitter/README.md

 I'm not sure about the scale up/failing cases and the system is not designed to scale up to a large number of users.
 The system is designed to scale up to a small number of users.

 As I mentioned above, the whole system is dockerized and the deployment process is easy.

+**5. BONUS**

+As i mentioned already, the frontend uses materail ui and has been customised to make it look better.
+Implementation of tweet textbox and feed has been done.
+We can type our tweet and press the submit button that will send the request to publish this Tweet and update the feed.